kashifsoofi/blog-code-samples/postgres-store-integration-test/README.md

 In the age of containerization we can leverage [Docker](https://www.docker.com/) to spin up a clean database container for each CI run, apply migrations and then execute tests.
 We have 2 options here
 1. We use our CI pipeline to manage containers and as pre step start up database container and execute migrations before running integration tests.
-2. We bake in pre step in our integration tests to start up database container and apply migrations before executing integration tests.
+2. We bake pre step in our integration tests to start up database container and apply migrations before executing integration tests.

 I will touch on these 2 in next posts.